 Every introduction should include a thesis statement.
 It is the key point of your essay, which indicates what you are going to discuss.
 If you don’t have any ideas for a hook or lack space, make the thesis the hook sentence.
 Actually, when finding a catchy topic and argument, no other hook is needed.

 Writing an academic assignment may be difficult, especially if you lack skills or don’t have enough time for all the tasks.
-Fortunately, our team of experienced writers is always there to cover you.
+Fortunately, our superior essay writing service with experienced writers is always there to cover you.
 Place an order and get timely support 24/7.